About Altnautica

 Innovation and excellence as the standard.
 Global partners on the road to success.

 We're assembling a team of engineers, strategists, and domain experts who share this conviction.
-With global partners and collaborators, we're building the open platform that the next generation of drone companies will build on.
-DJI locked it down.
-We're opening it up.
+With global partners and collaborators, we're building that compute layer in the open, so the next generation of drone companies has a shared foundation to build on.

 The Story